ducktapeai/ducktape/README.md

 # DuckTape

-A command-line productivity management tool for macOS.
-Duct tape fixes anythingâ€”just like this tool.
-No clicks, no distractions, just pure productivity.
-Stick with what works.
+A command-line calendar management tool for macOS that interfaces with Apple Calendar.app and Reminders.app.
+All commands use the 'ducktape' prefix for consistency and clarity.

 ## Features

-- Create and manage calendar events across multiple calendars
-- Create and track todo items in multiple lists
+- Calendar event management
+- Todo and reminder management
 - Persistent state storage
+- Multiple calendar support
 - Rich command-line interface
-- Reminder settings for both events and todos
-- Detailed event and todo listing

 ## Installation